colorimgugr/spectral_visualizer_front/README.md

    ```bash
    npm install
    ```
+   > ⚠️ If you receive an error, try to execute the terminal as "Administrator".
+   > 🪟 On Windows:
+   > 1. Click the Start menu.
+   > 2. Type cmd or Terminal.
+   > 3. Right-click the result and select “Run as administrator”.
+   >
+   > 🍎 On macOS or 🐧 Linux:
+   > 1. Open the Terminal.
+   > 2. Add sudo before the command you want to run:
+   >    ```bash
+   >    sudo npm run dev
+   >    ```
+   > 3. Enter your computer password when prompted.

 ## 🧰 Part 2: Preview and Publish the Website
 ### 🖥️ Preview the Website on Your Computer (Offline)